We research and explore the coolest ghost towns and historic locations in Ohio!

 on Dexter Rd at the intersection of Jr Ward along Leading Creek

 Description: Buckhorn was on the Toledo & Ohio Central Railroad between Dexter and Langsville but it didn’t have a train station.

 on Ball Run Rd at the intersection of Bunker Hill Church Rd

-Remnants: Bunker Hill Cemetery on the east side of Ball Run Rd south of the GPS coordinates, old houses & farms in the area
+Remnants: Bunker Hill Cemetery on the east side of Ball Run Rd south of the GPS coordinates, old houses and farm buildings in the area

 Description: Bunker Hill Cemetery is still in use with burials as recent as 2016.
 The town’s former church was in the triangle shaped lot on the west side of the GPS coordinates.